 The Law Foundation of Silicon Valley is hosting a Name and Gender Marker Change 101, in partnership with Q corner.
 This panel discussion will include a brief overview of the laws and process around legal name and gender marker changes in California along with Q&A from experts.
 Tuesday, August 3rd, 4-5pm.
 Learn more and register here.

 HIV services during COVID-19: Click here for Contra Costa HIV services and see our online directory for Alameda County HIV services.

-A note about this webpage: COVID data updates will be posted to this page on Wednesdays in the late afternoon during non-holiday weeks.
+A note about this webpage: COVID and HIV practice-changing updates will be posted on this page, with comprehensive updates posted monthly, usually on third Wednesdays.
 New studies will be continuously added to our summary of COVID-19 harm reduction strategies.
-The emailed HIV+COVID-19 update newsletters are now on a bi-weekly schedule of 1st and 3rd Wednesdays.
+The emailed HIV+COVID-19 update newsletters are sent monthly on third Wednesdays.

-- COVID Vaccines: California State , CA vaccine tracker, Alameda County, Contra Costa County, Solano County
+- COVID Vaccines: Alameda County, Contra Costa County, Solano County, California State , CA vaccine progress tracker

 - COVID PPE, staffing or testing supplies: Alameda County EMS– request PPE, request staffing or request testing supplies.

 - HIV: FAQs for people living with HIV (PLWH) and Preguntas Frecuentes in Spanish, Guidance for PLWH (CDC), Guidance for HIV providers (HIVMA), Vaccines for PLWH (HIVMA), UNAIDS infosheet on COVID-19 vaccines and HIV

 - HIV services during COVID-19: Click here for Contra Costa HIV services, Alameda County HIV services, SF Community Clinic HIV clinic reopening guidance